isabella232/bas-style-kit-jekyll-theme/README.md

 title and navigation links, each of which can be changed, or included in a different order, minimising the need to reimplement large parts of an otherwise fine include.

-Includes are often combined with a conditional, typically controlled using a related configuration option.
+Includes are often used conditionally, typically controlled using a related configuration option.
 This allows page elements that are not desired to be disabled more easily.

+All includes use the `.html` extension.
+I.e. the include `body` is referenced as `body.html`.

+All includes are namespaced using a `bas-style-kit/` directory - i.e. the include `body.html` is available as `bas-style-kit/body.html`.

-#### Generic includes:
+#### Generic includes

 * [`head`](/docs/include/head.md)
 * [`body`](/docs/include/body.md)

-#### Style Kit specific includes:
+#### Style Kit specific includes

 * [`bsk-head`](/docs/include/bsk-head.md)
 * [`bsk-body`](/docs/include/bsk-body.md)